Attribution, Citation, and Quotation: A Survey of Evidence-based Text Generation with Large Language Models: Introduction

 Given the rapid advancement of \acp{llm} and diverse research on evidence-based text generation, a wide range of approaches has emerged, calling for consolidation.
 However, no existing study offers a comprehensive and systematic review of the full research landscape in this area.
 To address this gap, we conducted an extensive survey, categorizing key concepts, identifying trends, and outlining promising directions for future work.
-To the best of our knowledge, this is the first comprehensive survey dedicated to this paradigm.
-Our analysis of 134 papers, 300 evaluation metrics, 17 frameworks, 231 datasets and 11 benchmarks serves as a valuable resource for understanding and navigating the field.
-We make our annotated dataset available in a public Git repository.\footnote[2]{\url{https://github.com/faerber-lab/AttributeCiteQuote}}
+To the best of our knowledge, this is the first survey dedicated to this paradigm.
+Our analysis of 134 papers, 300 evaluation metrics, 19 frameworks, 231 datasets, and 11 benchmarks serves as a valuable resource for understanding and navigating the field.
+We make our annotated dataset available in a public repository.\footnote[2]{Dataset: \url{https://github.com/faerber-lab/AttributeCiteQuote}}

-The main contributions of this study are: \begin{enumerate} \item We provide the first taxonomy of evidence-based text generation, covering seven attribution approaches, the \ac{llm} integration, five key citation characteristics, and six tasks. \item We review 300 evaluation metrics, classify them by seven dimensions and six methods, and identify common benchmarks. \item We identify key challenges, emerging research trends, and open questions, outlining promising directions to advance the field. \end{enumerate}
+The main contributions of this study are: \begin{enumerate} \item We provide the first taxonomy of evidence-based text generation with \acp{llm}. \item We review 300 evaluation metrics, classify them by seven dimensions and six methods, and identify common benchmarks. \item We outline emerging research trends, key limitations, and promising future directions. \end{enumerate}